Well, if you’re thinking about traveling to Kerala for a combined yoga retreat and ayurvedic retreat…

 India tourist visa tip!

+See the current cost of an e-visa by selecting your country. (partner website.)
 If you’re American, know that you can get a 10-year tourist visa!
-This will be worth it if you make even 2 trips to India.
-If you’re fairly certain this yoga retreat is your ONLY trip to India you’ll make, then the e-visa will be a simpler process.
+If you’re fairly certain this South India trip is your ONLY trip to India you’ll make, then the e-visa will be a simpler process.
 American or not, also see about how to get an e-visa for India.

 And while we’re at it, also see about how to spend one month in India before or after your yoga retreat. 😉